maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 p(\mathbf{y} | \Sigma) \propto \exp \left(-\frac{1}{2} \mathbf{y}^{\top} \Sigma^{-1} \mathbf{y}\right)
 $$

 Using this idea it is then possible to visualize what the 2-dimensional Gaussian looks like and draw samples from it.
-Notice that the covariance between function values is fully specified by the corresponding input values, and not in any way by the actual values of the function; this is a property of Gaussian processes.
+Notice that the covariance between the function values is fully specified by the corresponding input values, and not in any way by the function values; this is a property of Gaussian processes.

 The left hand plots in the below image show contour/density plots for a 2-dimensional Gaussian with a given correlation coefficient (in reality this will be calculated by the kernel function) and zero mean vector.

-The red points shown in the left hand plots are samples from this 2-dimensional Gaussian.
+The red dots shown in the left hand plots are samples from this 2-dimensional Gaussian.

 <p align="center">
     <img src="/assets/img/gp_contours.png" alt="Image" width="650" height="500" />